How to Change the Text Color in Discord

 Write the first line of code

-Note: “CSS” may change to something like “Tex” or another phrase depending on the output you desire.
+Note: “CSS” may change to something like “Tex” or another phrase depending on your desired output.
 We’ll cover that below.

 Type the second line

-The second line needs to be your text typed out as you normally would.
+The second line needs to be your text typed out as you usually would.
 Hold “Shift+Enter” to create a new line.
-Clicking the “Enter” button alone will send the message, so you’ll have to hold “Shift with it.
+Clicking the “Enter” button alone sends the message.

 Type your third line